 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.4.D(4)(a) and (b).)
+2, R. 6.4.D(4).)

-1.22 This permit is a Federally approved operating permit under Title V of the Federal Act.
-All terms and conditions in this permit, including any provisions designed to limit the permittee's potential to emit, are enforceable by the Administrator and citizens under the Federal Act as well as the Commission.
+1.22 This permit is a Federally approved operating permit under Title V of the Federal Clean Air Act as amended in 1990.
+All terms and conditions, including any designed to limit the source's potential to emit, are enforceable by the Administrator and citizens under the Federal Act as well as the Commission.